Digital-Creativity-Labs/CuttingRoom-v0.0/README.md

 Cutting Room is a tool developed by [Digital Creativity Labs](https://digitalcreativity.ac.uk/) for Unity (2020.3.23f1+) which allows creators to build and deploy Object Based Media productions.

+## Getting Started

+Clone the repository and copy the source files into a Unity project.

+A skeleton layout for a Cutting Room scene can be found at the following path:

+`Scenes/CuttingRoomDefault.unity`

 ## Documentation

 Samples are available within the Samples directory of the repository.
 These include samples using the Unity [VideoPlayer](https://docs.unity3d.com/ScriptReference/Video.VideoPlayer.html) component and also samples using the [AVProVideo](https://renderheads.com/products/avpro-video/) plugin (not included).